 Of course that presumes one has worked out whether they would benefit from purchasing a power meter to begin with and I'm not going to delve into that question in this long post (and there are those that don't), and so I'll assume you do in fact want to buy a power meter.
 "So which one coach?"

 It's a bit like asking "which bike should I buy?".
 After all, there are seemingly a multitude of options now (or soon will be depending on where you are).
 There are about

 twenty thirty on-bike power meter brands and I've probably forgotten one or two, and many brands have various models that may perform differently, let alone have different price points and features.
 This graphic lists the options into four main groupings:

 Polar Look Keo

 Garmin Vector S

 Models expected to become available soon / taking pre-sales orders:

 Brim Brothers Zone

-Some have been available for a long time, with SRM being the longest standing with over 25 years of commerical sales of power meters, some are pretty new having arrived on the scene during 2013, some are no longer available as new units but you can still pick them up second hand, and some are yet to be released and have had vapourware status for quite sometime although progress reports are still appearing from time to time.
+Some have been available for a long time, with SRM being the longest standing with over 25 years of commercial sales of power meters, some are pretty new having arrived on the scene during 2013 and early 2014, some are no longer available as new units but you can still pick them up second hand, and some are yet to be released and have had vapourware status for quite sometime although progress reports are still appearing from time to time.